martini-alessandro/Maximum-Entropy-Spectrum/README.md

 The two spectra look like

 ![spectra](docs/img/Spectrum.jpeg)

+### Forecasting

-It can also be used to perform forecasting.
+MESA can also be used to perform forecasting the future observation of a time series.
 For example, we consider the first 900 points of the data and try to infer the upcoming signal.
 1000 simulations of 100 points are performed.
 Real observed data are compared with median estimate and 90% Credibility regions